KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Discovery widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 By clicking on the *Add widget* button or icon and then on *Discovery* it is possible to add a *Discovery* widget to the dashboard.
+The Discovery Widget is used to easily use and navigate into a Solr Dataset by using facets aggregation and a table results.
+In order to make searches, aggregations using facets and so on, after selecting the Solr dataset it is possible to choose the fields
+that should be shown as the result.
+The table result can also be configured to show a limited set of fields, as shown in the widget configuration.

 Python widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~